Every tooth in a man's head is more valuable than a diamond. — Miguel de Cervantes

 Braces are the best option for most people as they are a better version of invisible aligners with the slight drawback of looking worse.
 If you are an individual that needs to have a more appealing look, then aligners are a decent alternative.
 If both of these options are an issue, then consider getting veneers.

-2. Condensed Review2.
-Condensed Review 4.
-Brushing Well4.
+2. Condensed Review 4.
 Brushing Well